-What is the School Council about?
+What is Pupil Parliament about?

 Following British Values through democracy, our school council is a formed youth parliament that helps to make the school a safer and a better place to be in.
-School council is about giving children a brighter future, it’s about making children want to come to school and it will be good for their attendance too.
+Pupil Parliament is about giving children a brighter future, it’s about making children want to come to school and it will be good for their attendance too.
 Our class representatives have a very important job and work really hard on giving the children at Oxbridge Lane Primary a better future.

 We are the voice of the students